 If you want to add a natural hair lightening element to the recipe, just add 1 tbsp of lemon juice or apple cider vinegar for natural highlights!
 This will give your DIY Beach Hair more color and dimension.

-Here are the simplest steps ever to making this DIY Sea Salt Spray!!
+Here are the simplest steps ever to making this DIY Highlight Beach Hair Spray!!

 - Pour all the ingredients into the spray bottle.
 You may want a funnel to put the ingredients into the bottle.

 - Spray it an wet hair and scrunch your hair.

 - You can twirl 2 inch sections of your hair around your fingers to add definition to your hair.

 - Enjoy your beautiful DIY beach hair wherever you are!